 This can occur because of genetics or diet, but it can rapidly escalate if you spend all day sitting in one place.
 Truck drivers are often relegated to fast food diets as well, which can lead to high blood pressure and diabetes.

 CBD relaxes your blood vessels and promotes better blood flow throughout the body.
 It can also help reduce pancreatic inflammation, which can result from diabetes caused by sustained high blood pressure .

 CBD is not a drug that is tested for on the typical employment drug test.
-However, because it contains trace amounts of THC, it’s theoretically possible to test positive for marijuana use even if you haven’t used marijuana.
+However, because it contains trace amounts of THC, it’s theoretically possible to test positive for marijuana while consuming CBD products.

 To avoid this, make sure to always check that your CBD products contain less than 0.3% THC concentration.
 Opt for broad-spectrum CBD oils or CBD isolate oils only and avoid full-spectrum products that contain trace amounts of THC.

 At the end of the day, there is some risk in using CBD if your employer regularly drug tests (which most truck driving operations do).
 If CBD did cause a positive drug test result, it would not stipulate that the result was due to CBD use rather than marijuana.

 As such, consider the risk before choosing to use CBD as a commercial truck driver.

 In isolation, CBD will not impair your driving abilities.

 However, if you mix CBD with THC, the THC may impact your driving.
 It’s also possible that CBD can interact with medications you’re taking, so be sure to check for interactions before you take it.